djosephsen/jq-irl/README.md

-This is the text version of my [LISA mini-tutorial](https://www.usenix.org/conference/lisa15/conference-program/presentation/josephsen_mini_tutorial) on glueing together web-api's with bash, curl, and JQ.
+This is the text version of my [LISA mini-tutorial](https://www.usenix.org/conference/lisa15/conference-program/presentation/josephsen_mini_tutorial) on gluing together web-api's with bash, curl, and JQ.

-[Section 0](/0-basics/) Covers some curl intracieces and introduces JQ
+[Section 0](/0-basics/) Covers some curl intricacies and introduces JQ

 [Section 1](/1-explore/) Begins our crash-course in JQ by exploring some output from the aws cli